 Elissa was born in Hemel Hempstead in 1967 and was brought up by two artists.
 Her mother, Alice Palser, after training in painting and sculpture started to work sculpturally in ceramics.
-Since her mother's studio was in their garden, Elissa used clay every day as a child and learnt lots of hand-building techniques at my mother's knee.
+Since her mother's studio was in their garden, Elissa used clay every day as a child and learnt lots of hand-building techniques at her mother's knee.
 She says that having watched her parents struggle financially as artists she was determined to work in the voluntary sector and study academically in London.
 Throughout this time, however, she continued to do her own art.

 Elissa moved to Suffolk in 1999 and started working alongside her mother in her Suffolk Studio, learning more about glazing and firing techniques.
 Alongside her ceramics she knits, makes complex patchwork quilts and works in mosaic.